KomodoHQ/komodo-operations-handbook/welcome-to-komodo.md

  - Contribute dilligently to the teams output
  - Be in full attendence on premises within the business, during core business hours
  - Demonstrate understanding of the business core values

+Throughout your time at Komodo, please ensure you understand [What We Expect](what-we-expect.md)

 ## Happy Coding!